 Watch the Sunset from Owl’s Head

 I asked a local friend where I should hike to catch the sunset, and she didn’t even hesitate for a minute before suggesting Owl’s Head.
-The trailhead to Owl’s Head is in New Discovery State Park.
+The trailhead to Owl’s Head is in New Discovery State Park, and it has quickly become one of our favorite hiking trails in Vermont.

 It’s a moderately steep hike and just 1.5 miles, so you can easily hike up for the sunset and be back to your car before dark.
 The Owl’s Head hike is a great hike for families with kids, and the views are fantastic!

 A Hike and a Swim at Kettle Pond State Park

 Kettle Pond State Park is probably the quietest park in Groton State Forest.
 There are a few primitive campsites that you can hike or paddle to, a trail around the lake, and a canoe portage.

 The trail is strewn with boulders and the sparkling water of the pond is always visible through the trees.
 It’s a lovely trail for listening to the loons or discovering an elusive snowshoe hare.
 You’ll find a few nice swimming spots along the trail as well.